-An address book is a collection of records also called connections with each connection representing a remote PC.
-Connections have properties that define specific characteristics of a remote session, such as the destination address, access password, color depth and so on.
-Connections can be grouped into folders.
+An address book is a place where you can keep and organize your remote connections.
+Each connection represents a specific remote computer.
+Connections have properties such as the destination address, access password (if saved), color depth and so on.

 Address book manager is a window/dialog where you can add, edit and delete your address books.
 There are two address book managers:

 1. Address book manager in the Viewer.
 Here you can add address books (address book XML files) and then enable showing them in the Viewer interface.
 You can also use this address book manager to add a synchronized address book.